Transition pathways connecting crystals and quasicrystals: Models and Results

-First, we present the MEP connecting a homogeneous phase to a quasicrystal.
-By choosing $\varepsilon=-0.01$ and $\alpha=1$, QC has a lower free-energy density of $f=\mathcal{F}/V=-2.7\times 10^{-3}$ than H with $f=0$.
-The critical nucleus of QC from H is shown in \cref{fig:2}.It is composed of a clear QC pattern at the centre of the nucleus surrounded by damping density waves.
-The density wave at the centre of the nucleus has a much smaller amplitude than that of the corresponding QC state, indicating that the assumption of classical nucleation theory would be invalid in this case.
-Along the transition pathway and beyond the critical state, the nucleus grows isotropically with an increasing amplitude at the centre, eventually reaching a full QC phase (see Supplemental Movie 1).
-It is noted that the nucleation and growth of quasicrystals from the homogenous phase has also been simulated using a dynamic phase-field crystal model in \cite{tang2020atomic}.
-The structure of the critical nucleus and subsequent growing patterns predicted in the current study are consistent with the simulation results.
+\paragraph{Nucleation from a Liquid to a Quasicrystal} First, we present the MEP connecting a disordered liquid to a quasicrystal.
+By choosing $\varepsilon=-0.01$ and $\alpha=1$, the QC has a lower free-energy density of $f=\mathcal{F}/V=-2.7\times 10^{-3}$ than the disordered liquid with $f=0$.
+The critical nucleus of QC from the liquid is shown in Fig.~\ref{fig:2}, which is an index-1 saddle point solution to the Euler--Lagrange equation $D\mathcal{F}(\phi)=0$, corresponding to the transition state on the MEP.
+The transition pathway shown in Fig.~\ref{fig:2} represents the possible nucleation process starting from the liquid state toward the quasicrystal.
+If the patch of the quasicrystal is smaller than the critical nucleus, it will shrink back to the liquid.
+If the patch is larger than the critical nucleus, it will grow and eventually take over the whole system.
+The critical nucleus represents a small patch of QC surrounded by damping density waves.
+The density wave at the center of the nucleus has a much smaller amplitude than that of the corresponding QC state.
+Therefore, the critical nucleus obtained from solving the Euler--Lagrange equation of the system differs significantly from that of the classical nucleation theory.
+Along the transition pathway and beyond the critical nucleus, the nucleus grows isotropically with an increasing amplitude at the centre, eventually reaching a full QC phase (see Movie S1 for the liquid $\to$ QC transition pathway). {Our finding is consistent with the previous results \cite{achim2014growth, jiang2020growth, tang2020atomic}, indicating that there is only one critical nucleus from liquids to quasicrystals, and the growth of quasicrystalline nucleus will fill the whole space.
+Moreover, our presented example is generic, not limited by special model parameters (see the bifurcation diagram in \emph{SI Appendix}). }